-To get order forms and information about filling your prescriptions by mail, please contact our Member Services department at 1-833-276-8306 (TTY 711).
+To get order forms and information about filling your prescriptions by mail, please contact member services at 1-833-276-8306 (TTY 711).

 Usually a mail-order pharmacy order will get to you in no more than 14 days.
-If your order is delayed, please contact our Member Services department for assistance.
+If your order is delayed, please contact our Member Services for assistance.
 We will assist you in obtaining the prescription(s) you need.